-Quitting poker session and knowing when to do that is essential.
+Quitting poker session and identifying when you should not be playing any more poker hands is essential.
 Some of you think about this while other newer do that.
 What is the best way to decide when to quit poker session and how this can help you to improve your win rate?
 It is an important question to answer, so let us talk about it.

 By far the most important part is keeping your concentration and playing your “A” game.
 As long as you are able to do that, you should keep playing and when you cannot, probably you should quit.
 It is as easy as that.

 Stop/loss limit should not prevent you from playing

 I do not suggest having a stop/loss limit in your game, it just not make much sense.
 I am fully aware, that it is something, that many players advice to adopt in your game, but did you ever thought why?
 I think it is going to be quite hard to find a reasonable answer to it.

 If you are able to play with full concentration and keep your “A” game, it should not matter either you lost or won a couple of buy-ins.
 In today games, edges are quite small, so naturally, you going to encounter bigger swings and if you quit poker session every time when you lose few buy-ins when you are going to play?
 If this is the case, you will totally miss playing on some days, if you start a session with a bad beat or a small swing.
 That will cost you a lot of money in the long run and you will end up wasting your time on something else when you should be playing.